Hammocks are often seen as a symbol of relaxation, sleeping, leisure, and summer.

 The skills of the contestant would also come into play.
 But generally speaking, the hammock would be the winner.
 Most every time.
 This means that in some cases, you could be hanging from a pair of trees in a matter of a few minutes.
 The faster you get your camp set up, the sooner you get to eat is our rule of thumb.

 2 – When Packing In Your Gear Counts, Weight Is A Factor

 We get it.
 Lightweight it the way to go if you intend to haul your camping gear a few miles off the pavement and onto a primo view spot.
 The last thing you want is to have to cart heavy bags of stuff so far from the vehicle that after you’ve finished your holiday, you have tempted to either fling the rest of it off the mountaintop or into the lake.

 Camping hammocks are freakishly light.
-You can find models that include a rain fly and mosquito netting that will barely tip the scale at 3-pounds.
+You can find models that include a rain fly and mosquito netting that will barely tip the scale at 3-pounds, more info in this buying guide.
 Some are so comfy that you won’t need to pack that pillow with you, either.

 3 – There’s Not A Lot Of Space Required For These Things

 Speaking of the hassle of hauling a lot of heavy items to your super secret, secluded campsite, one of the major deterrents from packing a lot is the amount of room the gear eats up on the way to the pullout.
 Camping hammocks are portable and convertible.

 That is to say, they essentially have three main components.
 Depending on your camping destination, you can just pack the parts you’ll need.
 Even if you load up the entire shooting match, the space your camping hammock will occupy will be far less than the average tent, even shrink-wrapped.

 4 – As Odd As It Sounds, Hanging In A Hammock Is Comfortable